FeverDevJohnny/impactcontroller/README.md

 -- The Input Module --

-This module allows you to reconfigure your game's controls with relative ease, and was implemented to make it easier to switch to different input management solutions as Unity evolves.
+This module allows you to reconfigure your game's controls with relative ease and was implemented to make it easier to switch to different input management solutions as Unity evolves.
 The default modules work inside of Unity's old input system, but you can also get a module designed for InControl if you get the "JTools - Impact Controller - Extras" package.
 Let's go over the settings, specifically the ones that appear in the default input component, ImpactComponent_Input_Default:

-Lock Input [Boolean]: This is inhereted by all input modules, but basically it just prevents inputs from being read and assigns whatever values are inside of ControlsLocked();
+Lock Input [Boolean]: This is inherited by all input modules, but basically it just prevents inputs from being read and assigns whatever values are inside of ControlsLocked();

 Look Axis X [String]: This works in tandem with Unity's input system, reading from whichever axis you've assigned in the input settings.
 This controls the yaw of the camera.